Alternatively referred to as Control+Z and C-z, Ctrl+Z is a keyboard shortcut most often used to undo the previous action.

 Using Ctrl+Z with the copy con command

-When using the MS-DOS copy con command, Ctrl+Z is the keyboard shortcut that completes the creation of the file and saves the file to the computer.
+When using the MS-DOS copy con command, pressing Ctrl+Z finalizes the creation of a file and then saves it.

 Below are links to related keyboard shortcuts and individual key pages.